 (formerly Sustainable Burbank Task Force)

 In October 2008, the City Council established the Sustainable Burbank Task Force to advise and make recommendations to the City Council and help engage the community by participating in various public education, outreach, and promotional activities.
 In August 2011, the City Council approved a resolution changing the group's composition and name to Sustainable Burbank Commission.
+The Commission meets the third Monday of every month at 5:00 p.m. at the Burbank Recycle Center to discuss ways to improve sustainable efforts in Burbank.
 For more information regarding upcoming Sustainable Burbank Commission meetings, please visit the Meetings and Agendas page.

 Green Spotlight Award